readthedocs/ethicalads.io/content/pages/learning-hub/surveillance-advertising.md

 Modern online advertising works by accumulating and processing data on millions of people usually without their consent to help target ads with ever more granularity.
-We call this **surveillance advertising** and believe in a different approach.
+**This is called surveillance advertising and we believe in a different approach.**
 Whether you're an individual just hoping to not be tracked, an advertiser looking for an alternative, or you run a website but don't want to sell your visitors' data,